NenX/Rust-and-C-Interoperability-Practical-Guide/README.md

-# Rust and C Interoperability Practical Guide
+# Practical Tutorial on Rust and C Interoperability

 English · [中文](./README-zh_CN.md)

-This tutorial systematically introduces how to integrate C code into a Rust project, how to use Rust to compile dynamic and static libraries that conform to the C ABI, and how to call these libraries from Rust.
-It is suitable for developers with some Rust/C experience.
+This tutorial systematically introduces the following aspects:
+- How to integrate C code into a Rust project
+- How to compile dynamic and static libraries in Rust that conform to the C ABI
+- How to link and call static and dynamic libraries in Rust
+- How to dynamically load, bind, and call dynamic libraries in Rust

-This repository contains the final code for the tutorial, which works well on both Windows and Linux.
+This repository contains the final code for this tutorial, which works well on both Windows and Linux.

 Clone it and run with `cargo run`:
 ```shell